Dutch colonization of the Americas: Virgin Islands

 As a group, the islands are known as the Maagdeneilanden in Dutch.
 The Dutch established a base on St. Croix (Sint-Kruis) in 1625, the same year that the British did.
 French Protestants joined the Dutch but conflict with the British colony led to its abandonment before 1650.
-The Dutch established a settlement on Tortola (Ter Tholen) before 1640 and later on Anegada, Saint Thomas (Sint-Thomas) and Virgin Gorda.
+The Dutch established a settlement on Tortola (Ter Tholen) before 1640 and later on Anegada, Saint Thomas (Sint-Thomas), and Virgin Gorda.
 The British took Tortola in 1672 and Anegada and Virgin Gorda in 1680.

 South America

 Brazil

-From 1630 onward, the Dutch Republic gained control of a large portion of northeastern Brazil from the Portuguese.
+Beginning in 1630, the Dutch Republic gained control of a large portion of northeastern Brazil from the Portuguese.
 The Dutch West India Company set up their headquarters in Recife; it also exported a tradition of religious tolerance to its New World colonies, most notable to Dutch Brazil.
 The governor, Johan Maurits, invited artists and scientists in order to help promote migration to the new South-American colony.
 However, the Portuguese fought back and won a significant victory at the Second Battle of Guararapes in 1649.
 On 26 January 1654, the Dutch Republic surrendered and signed a capitulation returning control of all the northeastern Brazil colony to the Portuguese.
 After the end of the First Anglo-Dutch War in May 1654, the Dutch Republic demanded that Nieuw Holland (Dutch Brazil) be returned to Dutch control.
 Under threat of an occupation of Lisbon and a reoccupation of northeastern Brazil, the Portuguese, already involved in a war against Spain, acceded to the Dutch demand.
 However, the new Dutch political leader Johan de Witt deemed commerce more important than territory, and saw to it that New Holland was sold back to Portugal on August 6, 1661, through the Treaty of the Hague.

 After the devastation caused by World War II, the Dutch government stimulated emigration to Australia, Brazil, and Canada.
 Brazil was the only nation to allow the arrival of large groups of Catholics.
 With the consent of the Brazilian government, the Catholic Dutch Farmers and Market-gardeners Union (Dutch: Katholieke Nederlandse Boeren- en Tuindersbond) coordinated the emigration process.
 A group of approximately 5000 migrants from the province of North Brabant arrived in Brazil, establishing their first colony at the farm of Fazenda Ribeirão in the state of São Paulo.
 Holambra I was founded in 14 July 1948.
 After a referendum in 1991 where 98% of the population voted in favor of political autonomy for the area, Holambra gained city status in January 1993.

 Famous for its large production of flowers and plants and for the yearly event Expoflora, Holambra receives thousands of tourists each year.
 In April 1998 this fact was recognized as Holambra gained the status of Estância Turística, touristic location.
 Further immigration from the Netherlands, ended up creating the cities in Brazil where the majority of the population descends from these Dutch immigrants.
 These cities are Holambra, Castrolanda, Carambei, Não me Toque, Witmarsum (where most of the population are descended from Dutch Frisian immigrants), Arapoti and Campos de Holambra.